Simondelali/videoplaform/README.md

 ## ✨ Features

 - 🔐 User authentication and authorization
+- 🛠️ Email verification and password reset
-- 📤 Video upload and management
+- 📤 Video upload and management by admin
-- 🎬 Custom video player
+- 🎬 Video player with basic controls
 - 💬 Comment system with nested replies
 - 🛠️ Admin dashboard for content moderation
 - 📱 Responsive design for mobile and desktop
-- 🔍 Video search functionality
+- 🔍 Video share functionality
-- 👤 User profiles

 ## 🛠️ Technologies Used